-When: Paul dictated this letter to Sosthenes during his time in Ephesus toward the beginning of his third missionary journey.
+When: Paul dictated this letter to Sosthenes during his time in Ephesus toward the beginning of his third missionary journey (approximately 54-55 AD).

 Why: Paul is responding to the issues raised by the letter he received from Corinth and the report he received from Chloe’s people.

 What: In a visit not recorded in Acts, Paul makes a brief second trip to Corinth from Ephesus on his way to Macedonia.
-This visit — predicted in 1Corinthians 16 and referred back to in 2Corinthians 13 — is sometimes referred to as “the painful visit.”
+This visit -(predicted in 1Corinthians 16 and referred back to in 2Corinthians 13) is sometimes referred to as “the sorrowful visit.”

 When: Paul made this trip during his long stay in Ephesus when Ephesus was his base for his third missionary journey.

 Why: Timothy visited Corinth and brought back some news that Paul believed he needed to deal with swiftly.
 Though he wrote in 1Corinthians 16 that he planned to come via the land route through Macedonia, Paul took the direct route across the sea, stayed briefly and traveled on to Macedonia.